ahmadammmoura/reading-notes/git.md

 ###### git is version control system (VCS) that keeps and handle the history of your work and we use with is website called github to store all the the versions you did

+1. do or learn something you like
+2. challenge yourself all the time
+3. dont quit